 7.3.1.8 Procedure for EPS PDN connection Activation

-If the service "call control on EPS PDN connection by USIM" is available in the USIM Service Table (see TS 31.102 [14]), then for all EPS PDN connection activation (including those resulting from a OPEN CHANNEL proactive UICC command where E-UTRAN is selected), the ME shall first pass the corresponding PDN Connectivity Request message (see TS 24.301 [46]) to the UICC, using the ENVELOPE (CALL CONTROL) command defined above.
+If the service "call control on EPS PDN connection by USIM" is available in the USIM Service Table (see TS 31.102 [14]), then for all EPS PDN connection activation (including those resulting from a OPEN CHANNEL proactive UICC command where E-UTRAN/Satellite E-UTRAN is selected), the ME shall first pass the corresponding PDN Connectivity Request message (see TS 24.301 [46]) to the UICC, using the ENVELOPE (CALL CONTROL) command defined above.
 The ME shall also pass to the UICC in the ENVELOPE (CALL CONTROL) command the current serving cell.

 When the ME performs an emergency EPS PDN connection activation, the ME shall not send the ENVELOPE (CALL CONTROL) command to the UICC.